Clayhanger, West Midlands: Transport

 Clayhanger is served by bus number 8 between Walsall and Lichfield via Rushall, Pelsall, Brownhills and Burntwood.
 This runs through the centre of the village.
+Due to the low bridge, only single decker buses are used on this route.
+Previously, this route was operated by Arriva as service 3/3A but was curtailed to operate between Cannock and Brownhills only, replaced by the 8.
 The village was also served by the former South Staffordshire Line and Aldridge to Brownhills Branch line.
 The village was served by three railway stations at Brownhills, Walsall Wood and Pelsall.
 The village is also served by the Daw End Branch Canal which forms the border between itself and Walsall Wood/Brownhills as well as Clayhanger Common.

 Recreation

 Clayhanger Common on the outskirts of the village is a large woodland park and woodland trust.